Engineering

 Figure 2 — The four questions route each turn to the right engine — Lex for structured capture, KB for retrieval, Agent for side-effecting action, model directly for synthesis.
 Slot validation always runs before Bedrock is invoked.

-The hybrid is the production pattern: Lex captures slots through deterministic NLU; slots are validated against business rules and the system of record; only then does the Bedrock Agent run, with both the slot values and the unstructured remainder as inputs.
+The hybrid is the production pattern.
+Lex captures slots through deterministic NLU; slots are validated against business rules and the system of record; only then does the Bedrock Agent run, with both the slot values and the unstructured remainder as inputs.

 A claim-status call illustrates.
 Caller: "Check claim 884720, and tell me if my deductible has been met for the year."
-Lex extracts check_claim_status with claim_id: 884720; the deductible question is the unstructured remainder.
+Lex extracts check_claim_status with claim_id: 884720 — the structured part.
+The deductible question is the unstructured remainder.
 A validation Lambda confirms the claim.
 KB retrieval runs with residency and product-line filters.
 The Bedrock Agent answers both in one turn.
+Bedrock-only would fail the slot capture — "884720" gets coerced wrong, the policy system rejects, three extra turns happen, the caller hangs up.
+Lex-only would capture the ID cleanly but have no path to the deductible question; everything escalates.
+The hybrid runs both, and slot validation before Bedrock is invoked is the single most important rule.

-• Transcript quality — Word Error Rate against sampled human re-transcription.
+Transcript quality — Word Error Rate against sampled human re-transcription.
 Sub-8% for North American English, sub-12% for Indian English, sub-15% for Nigerian English are realistic working bars.
 Bad transcripts produce confident-but-wrong intent capture; fixing this upstream is cheaper than every downstream fix.

-• Intent and slot accuracy — Above 92% intent and 95% slot is achievable on a well-tuned bot; below 85%, the agent feels broken regardless of downstream reasoning quality.
+Intent and slot accuracy — above 92% intent and 95% slot is achievable on a well-tuned bot.
+Below 85%, the agent feels broken regardless of downstream reasoning quality.

-• Escalation correctness — escalating when the agent could have handled it inflates per-call cost; failing to escalate when it cannot help produces a repeat call.
+Escalation correctness — escalating when the agent could have handled it inflates per-call cost; failing to escalate when it cannot help produces a repeat call.
 Precision and recall both above 90% against a sampled-review rubric.

-• Audit trail completeness — transcript, intent stack, slot values, KB citations, reasoning trace, action group invocations, escalation decision and reason.
+Audit trail completeness — transcript, intent stack, slot values, KB citations, reasoning trace, action group invocations, escalation decision and reason.
 The regulatory artefact for NDPA, GDPR, HIPAA, or PCI workloads; designing it as an afterthought is the most expensive mistake we see.

 The harness runs continuously — a 1–3% sample of production calls routes through human review, trendlines publish, regressions alert.
 Without this loop, every model update, KB ingestion, or Lex retrain ships blind.